adelgadocabrera/midterm-blogs/aws.md

 2. Create new bucket by clicking on the Create Bucket orange button - keep the recommended settings including block from public access.
 Try to give it a meaningful name.
 Once created you should see it in the bucket list.
 3. (Optional) Upload some sample pictures by clicking on the Upload button

 Great progress!
 We now are ready to store infinite amount of cat hat pictures!
-Let's now make them accessible through AWS Cloudfront so we have the
+Let's now make them accessible through AWS Cloudfront so we can access them __*BLAZINGLY*__ fast.

+1. S3 - Cloud Storage
+2. <span style="color:pink">**CloudFront - Serve S3 content from cached edge locations</span>**
+3. Route53 - Use your own domain
+4. Certificate Manager - Seal of approval